-Writing objectives, goals and targets is far more difficult than most people think.
+Writing SMART objectives, SMART goals and SMART targets is far more difficult than most people think.
 But it doesn’t have to be; we can help.

 People make many basic mistakes because they simply do not know the A to Z method, the principles that take away the struggle and avoid the errors we see many managers (even whole organisations!) making every day.